neonephos/outreach/topics/ambassador_program/documentation/ambassador_role.md

 ## Application

-To become an Ambassador, apply through our Ambassador topic in the NeoNephos Zulip [channel](https://linuxfoundation.zulipchat.com/#narrow/channel/581518-neonephos-wg-outreach-committee/topic/Ambassador.20Program/with/582210630) with the following details:
+To become an Ambassador, apply through our [Ambassador application form](https://share.hsforms.com/1adSxGqXUQu6NzhIoik9N5w4tvhy).
+The form asks details such as:

 - Full Name
 - Company/Affiliation